-This is the first of a series of courses that prepares students in completing their Capstone Project.
-A required on-campus orientation to the D.B.H. degree.
-This course is a major resource of information for students' knowledge and engagement throughout the program.
-Students will participate in live and online discussion, progressive assignments, library research, and other structured activities and assignments.
-This course includes a significant writing component focusing on the development of an evidence-based scholarly literature review and project proposal for an applied research project.
+This is the first of a series of courses designed to help prepare students in completing their Capstone Project.
+A required web-conference orientation to the D.B.H. degree.
+This course is a resource of information for students' knowledge and engagement throughout the program.
+Students participate in live and online discussion, progressive assignments, library research, and other structured activities and assignments.
+This course includes significant writing and research components focusing on the development of understanding evidence-based scholarly research for an applied research project.
 Grade will be assigned.